pypa/packaging.python.org/source/glossary.rst

         Python extensions on Windows, or a Java class file for Jython extensions.

-    import package
+    Import Package

         An import package is a directory containing an ``__init__.py`` file (ex.
         ``mypackage/__init__.py``), and also usually containing modules
         (possibly along with other packages).

-        Despite ":term:`package`" having a :term:`second meaning
+        An import package is normally called simply a "package."
+The simpler term ":term:`package`" has a :term:`second meaning
-        <distribution package>`, it is common in Python simply to say
+        <distribution package>`, but context usually makes clear which
-        "package" to refer to import packages (e.g. instructing one to import a package by typing ``import mypackage``).
+        meaning should be used (e.g. instructing one to import a package by typing ``import mypackage``).

     Known Good Set (KGS)